karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 ```

 Inside the ``Process SQS Message`` Activity we're going to create 2 new activities.
-- The ``Dynamo.PutItem`` Activity wraps the calls to DynamoDb.
+- The ``Dynamo.PutItem`` Activity, that wraps the calls to DynamoDb.
-- The ``SQS.DeleteMessage`` Activity wraps the call to SQS ``DeleteMessageAsync`` method.
+- The ``SQS.DeleteMessage`` Activity, that wraps the call to the SQS ``DeleteMessageAsync`` method.

-Those 2 activities will set the ``Process SQS Message`` Activity as their Parent Activity.
+Those 2 activities will have the ``Process SQS Message`` Activity as their Parent Activity.

-Also, we need to set a series of metadata in each Activity if we want X-Ray to recognize each Activity as an AWS Service.
+Also, we need to set a series of metadata tags if we want X-Ray to recognize each Activity as an AWS Service.

 For the ``Dynamo.PutItem`` Activity will set the following tags:
 ```csharp